One-half reflected entropy is not a lower bound for entanglement of purification: Introduction

 where $S^{(q)}$ is the $q$-R\'enyi entropy.
 Noticeably, Akers et al.~\cite{Akers:2023obn} proved that that for any bipartite mixed quantum state $\rho_{AB}$ and any integer $q\geq 2$,

 where $S^{(q)}_R(A:B)$ is the reflected $q$-R\'enyi entropy of $\rho_{AB}$.
-A natural question raised in the discussion of that paper is whether this bound can be strengthened to include the $q=1$ case, as proving it will lead to a key advancement in proving the desired $E_p = EW$ relationship.
+A natural question raised in the discussion of that paper is whether this bound can be strengthened to include the $q=1$ case, as proving that would lead to a key advancement in proving the desired $E_p = EW$ relationship.
 In their work, the authors made the following conjecture: \begin{conjecture} [Akers et al.] For all bipartite quantum states,

 \end{conjecture} However, this seems too good to be true for generic quantum states.
-First of all, recently, Hayden et al.~\cite{Hayden:2023yij} observed that the reflected entropy is not a good correlation measure for $0<q<2$ due to its lack of monotonicity, while the entanglement of purification is.
-Moreover, intuitively, the choice of purification in reflected entropy seems somewhat arbitrary: any unitary operation acting on the auxiliary space of the purified state, $\mathcal{H_{A'}}\otimes\mathcal{H_{B'}}$ creates a valid purification, and they would generally give rise to different entropy values.
+First of all, recently, Hayden et al.~\cite{Hayden:2023yij} observed that the reflected entropy is not a good correlation measure for $0<q<2$, while the entanglement of purification is, due to the former's lack of monotonicity.
+Moreover, intuitively, the choice of purification in reflected entropy seems somewhat arbitrary: any unitary operation acting on the auxiliary space of the purified state, $\mathcal{H_{A'}}\otimes\mathcal{H_{B'}}$, creates a valid purification and would thus generally give rise to different entropy values.
 In this paper, we construct explicit counter-examples using numerical solvers, falsifying the conjecture. \begin{theorem} There exists a bipartite Hilbert space $\mathcal{H_{A}}\otimes\mathcal{H_{B}}$ and a density operator $\rho_{AB}$ on that space such that \end{theorem}

 We then study the properties of the states violating this inequality, as well as explore inequalities like Eq.~\ref{eq:akers_bound} for non-integer R\'enyi indices.
 We also discuss the differences in multi-party entanglement between holographic or tensor network states and generic quantum states.